lingbohuang/hugo-academic/content/publication/bestofthree-field/index.md

 ---
-title: "Is there no 'I' in team?
-Strategic effects in multi-battle team competition"
+title: "Is There No 'I' in Team?
+Strategic Effects in Multi-Battle Team Competition"
 authors:
 - Lu Dong
 - admin